xcore/sw_audio_effects/doc_quickstart/quickstart_biquad.rst

 #.
 Examine the application code.
 In xTIMEcomposer, navigate to the ``src`` directory under app_slicekit_biquad
    and double click on the ``main.xc`` file within it.
 The file will open in the central editor window.
 #.
-Find the ``main.xc`` file and note that main() runs 2 cores (processes) in parallel.
+Find the ``main.xc`` file and note that main() runs 2 cores (processes) in parallel connected by one channel.
-   These are distributed over the tiles available on the Slicekit Core board.
+   The processes are distributed over the tiles available on the Slicekit Core board.

+   * AUDIO_IO_TILE handles the Analogue-to-Digital and Digital-to-Analogue conversion.
+   * c_aud_dsp is a bi-directional channel transferring 32-bit audio samples.
+   * DSP_TILE handles the Digital Signal Processing required to filter the audio samples.

 #.
 Find the app_global.h header.
 At the top are the tile definitions.
    Note that on the Slicekit Core Board there are only 2 physical tiles 0 and 1.
    All cores are placed on the same tile (1).